 The Congressional Review Act Assault on Our Safeguards

-Since the arrival of the Trump administration, along with the first full Republican control of the policymaking branches of the federal government in over a decade, the dominant narrative in Washington has focused on the chaos and tumult that has so defined the Administration.
-But those willing to scratch beneath the surface will find that anti-regulatory conservatives in Congress have been quietly toiling to use a long-dormant law called the Congressional Review Act (CRA) to unwind critical public interest accomplishments from the last months of the Obama administration.
+The first several months of the Trump administration, along with the first full Republican control of the policymaking branches of the federal government in over a decade, were largely defined by a narrative of chaos and tumult.
+But those willing to scratch beneath the surface will find that during those months, anti-regulatory conservatives in Congress quietly toiled to use a long-dormant law called the Congressional Review Act (CRA) to unwind critical public interest accomplishments from the last months of the Obama administration.

 The CRA does not give Congress any extra authority.
 Indeed, Congress can pass legislation whenever it wants to repeal existing regulations, since those regulations are themselves the offspring of earlier congressional enactments.
 Instead, what the CRA does is – for a limited time – suspend much of the deliberative process, including committee consideration, conference committees to resolve differences between the two chambers’ respective legislation – and one procedural chokepoint – the Senate filibuster.
 To give the CRA even more reach, it includes a complex “carryover” provision that enables a new session of Congress to “reach back” into the preceding presidential administration’s term so that it can apply the CRA’s expedited legislative procedures to rules that were finalized in the last several months of that administration.

-That’s the scenario now playing out on Capitol Hill.
-Conservatives in Congress have the simple majorities they need to muscle through CRA resolutions that attack safeguards from the end of the Obama administration, and a president willing to sign any resolutions they send his way.
-Anti-regulatory members of Congress have made full use of this opportunity, dedicating considerable legislative energies to targeting as many Obama administrative-era regulations as they can.
+That’s the scenario that played out on Capitol Hill until the middle of May when the CRA’s expedited procedures finally “expired.”
+Conservatives in Congress had the simple majorities they needed to muscle through CRA resolutions that attack safeguards from the end of the Obama administration, and a president who was more than willing to sign any resolutions they sent his way.
+Anti-regulatory members of Congress made full use of this opportunity, dedicating considerable legislative energies to targeting as many Obama-era regulations as they could.

-Because of the CRA’s expedited procedures, however, little deliberation is being exercised over whether these rules should actually be preserved.
-The whole process – from start to finish – takes a few weeks at most, a lightning-quick pace by inside-the-Beltway standards.
-The resolutions are not the subject of investigative hearings or even much in the way of floor debates.
+Because of the CRA’s expedited procedures, little deliberation was exercised over whether Obama-era rules should have been preserved.
+The whole process – from start to finish – took a few weeks at most, a lightning-quick pace by inside-the-Beltway standards.
+The resolutions were not the subject of investigative hearings or even much in the way of floor debates.

-In contrast, the rules being eliminated are often the result of several years’ worth of careful analysis, carried out by some of the leading experts in the relevant fields of engineering, law, medicine, and science.
+In contrast, the eliminated rules were often the result of several years’ worth of careful analysis, carried out by some of the leading experts in the relevant fields of engineering, law, medicine, and science.

-0: Number of resolutions of disapproval currently awaiting President Trump’s signature.
+15: Number of resolutions of disapproval signed by President Trump.
+See the list

-41 percent.
-Nearly half of all the legislation Trump signed while the CRA window finally closed on May 18 (14 of 34 bills) have been CRA resolutions.
+41 percent: Nearly half of all the legislation Trump signed between Inauguration Day and May 18, the day the CRA window finally closed for rules issued during the Obama administration (14 of 34 bills), were CRA resolutions.
+Since May 18, Trump has signed 1 additional CRA resolution.

 What We’re Losing